 Ladies and gentlemen, we are just two days from Avengers: Infinity War.
 This has been 10 years in the making.
 No doubt that the Russo brothers will deliver a fantastic film that will propel the MCU to even greater success.
 However, not all of the movies in this universe have been received well.
-Marvel has since learned from a lot of their mistakes early on and have delivered some amazing movies.
-It’s only fitting to look back on all the films that are considered to be a part of the MCU and rank them.
-Please not that this ranking system is 100 percent my opinion.
+Marvel has since learned from a lot of their mistakes early on and has delivered some amazing movies.
+It’s only fitting to look back on all the MCU films and rank them.
+Please note that this ranking system is 100 percent my opinion.

 18. Incredible Hulk

 Let’s just get this one out of the way.
 I still don’t understand why they thought Edward Norton would play a convincing Bruce Banner.
 Even though this movie sought to redeem the flop that was Hulk, resulted in a movie that focused less on plot development and more on the action.
 I can’t even say I remember anything that happens in this movie other than the post-credit scene that features Tony Stark.

 17. Iron Man 2

 No matter what anyone says, Robert Downey Jr. was born to play Tony Stark.
 However, had he not done this film, the whole project would have failed.
 The movie spent too much time setting up the Avengers movie, which made the story itself feel rushed.
 For some reason, Jon Favreau thought that it was a good idea to include Mickey Rourke to this movie was a good idea.
 His character seemed like another generic villain that was needed.
 By the end of it, he became what I like to call a “Forgettable Movie Villain.”
 One of the good things about this film that it introduced Natasha Romanoff and gave Rhodey his Iron Patriot suit.
 But this was definitely a low point for the MCU.